-There was a time when monitors used to come with either VGA or DVI cables.
+At the time, monitors came with either VGA or DVI cables.
 However, as HDMI has become the most popular interface for multimedia devices, almost all PC monitors nowadays include an HDMI cable.

-However, to get a definitive answer, it is always advisable to check the specification of your monitor.
+However, to get a definitive answer, it is always best to check the specification of your monitor.

-You should also note that the version of the HDMI cable depends upon the version of the HDMI ports on your monitor.
+So as you know, the HDMI cable version depends upon the HDMI ports’ performance on your monitor.

-In the following article, I will talk about how to determine if and what HDMI cable comes with monitors.
+In the following article, I will discuss deciding if and what HDMI cable comes with monitors.

 So Do Monitors Come with HDMI Cables?

 As mentioned earlier, yes, PC monitors do come with HDMI cables.
-In fact, some monitors not only offer HDMI cables, but additional cables as well as such as DisplayPort cable or VGA cable.
+Some monitors offer not only HDMI cables but additional cables as well as DisplayPort cables or VGA cables.

-Check the Monitors Technical Data Sheet To Find Out
+Check the MONITOR Technical Data Sheet To Find Out

-Look for sections labelled as either “Accessories“, “What’s in the Box” or “Package Information“.
+Look for sections labeled as either “Accessories,” “What’s in the Box,” or “Package Information.”

-Take for instance, the technical data sheet for Sceptre E248W-19203R, one of the most popular 24” inch budget monitors.
+For instance, the technical data sheet for Sceptre E248W-19203R, one of the most popular 24-inch budget monitors.

 You can see that it offers one HDMI cable.

-Sometimes, however, the technical data sheets do not specify this information at all.
+Sometimes, however, the technical data sheets need to specify this information.

-For instance, the technical specifications for HP 24mh, another very popular budget 24 inch monitors, does not specify whether it offers HDMI cable or not.
+For instance, the technical specifications for HP 24mh, another trendy budget 24-inch monitor, do not specify whether it offers HDMI cable.

 The Version of the HDMI Cables Can Differ Depending On the Monitor

-While all monitors come with an HDMI cable, you must understand that not all HDMI cables are the same.
+While all monitors have an HDMI cable, you must understand that not all are identical.

-While Full HD monitors with 60Hz refresh can work just find with your average HDMI cables, if you want to run a 4K monitor at 60Hz or a monitor with a resolution higher than 4K with 120Hz and higher refresh rate, then you need more robust HDMI cables.
+While Full HD monitors with 60Hz refresh can work with your average HDMI cables, if you want to run a 4K monitor at 60Hz or a monitor with a resolution higher than 4K with 120Hz and a higher refresh rate, then you need more robust HDMI cables.

-This is where different version of the HDMI cables become relevant.
+This is where a different version of the HDMI cables becomes relevant.

-There are essentially four types of HDMI cables as shown in the table below.
+There are four types of HDMI cables, as shown in the table below.

 |Max Data Rate|